 How is the Dutch education system structured?

-The Netherlands is committed to accommodating students with educational paths that best fit their various qualities, learning styles, needs and interests.
-There are no less than 18 levels within the Dutch education system.
+The Netherlands is committed to accommodating students with education paths that best fit their various qualities, learning styles, needs and interests.
 Each sector - from primary to post-secondary education - has different sub-levels.
-We have mapped out all education levels for you here, starting with education for the youngest children.
-Thus, the aim of this article is to familiarize you with the different levels by providing a comprehensive overview.
+It should be noted that every school year or academic year runs roughly from the end of August/beginning of September through July, depending on the particularities of the education sector, and the region within the country (north, middle or south).
+In this article, we have mapped out all education levels for you, starting with education for the youngest children.

 1. Primary education (primair onderwijs; po)